This is the place for frequently asked questions on various topics.

-If you lost your job, you need to register at the website of Directorate of Labour – Vinnumálastofnun by filling in an online application.
+If you have lost your job, you may qualify for unemployment benefits while you look for a new job.
+You can apply by registering at the website of Directorate of Labour – Vinnumálastofnun and filling in an online application.
 You will be required to have an electronic ID or Icekey to log in.
 When you access ‘My Pages’ you will be able to apply for unemployment benefits and look for available jobs.
 You will also need to submit some documents regarding your last employment.
-Once you are registered your status is an unemployed person actively searching for job.
-This means that you can start working at any time.
+Once you are registered, your status is „an unemployed person actively searching for job“.
+This means that you need to be available to start work at any time.

 Electronic certificates (also called electronic IDs) are personal credentials used in the electronic world.
 Identifying you with electronic IDs online is tantamount to presenting personal identification.
 Electronic ID can be used as a valid signature, it´s equivalent to your own signature.

 You can use the electronic IDs to authenticate your self and sign electronic documents.
 Most public institutions and municipalities already offer login to service sites with electronic IDs, as well as all banks, savings banks and more.

 Please visit this part of our site to get more information about electronic IDs.